apache/mesos/3rdparty/stout/README.md

 ## `Option`, `Some`, and `None`

-The `Option` type provides a safe alternative to using `NULL`.
+The `Option` type provides a safe alternative to using `nullptr`.
 An `Option` can be constructed explicitly or implicitly:

 ~~~{.cpp}
     Option<bool> o(true);